Crown group: Pan-group

 A pan-group or total group is the crown group and all organisms more closely related to it than to any other extant organisms.
 In a tree analogy, it is the crown group and all branches back to (but not including) the split with the closest branch to have living members.
 The Pan-Aves thus contain the living birds and all (fossil) organisms more closely related to birds than to crocodilians (their closest living relatives).
-The phylogenetic lineage leading back from Neornithes to the point where it merges with the crocodilian lineage, along with all side branches, constitutes pan-birds.
+The phylogenetic lineage leading back from Aves to the point where it merges with the crocodilian lineage, along with all side branches, constitutes pan-birds.
 In addition to non-crown group primitive birds like Archaeopteryx, Hesperornis and Confuciusornis, therefore, pan-group birds would include all dinosaurs and pterosaurs as well as an assortment of non-crocodilian animals like Marasuchus.

 Pan-Mammalia consists of all mammals and their fossil ancestors back to the phylogenetic split from the remaining amniotes (the Sauropsida).
-Pan-Mammalia is thus an alternative name for Synapsida.
+Pan-Mammalia is thus an alternative name for Synapsida, in much the same way the previously-named Pan-Aves would be synonymous with Avemetatarsalia.